ViolaFlower/Re-Console/README.md

 Some users have found that Prism Launcher's interface can be a little challenging to use the first time, so you might want to read the [Getting Started](https://prismlauncher.org/wiki/getting-started/) guide.

+### ATLauncher
+It's just like Prism Launcher but it provides much more features and a much cleaner user interface, head to the Packs section, go to the Modrinth category, then search up “Lite Legacy”, then click on the Install, once it's done, head over to the Instances section, and then open the instance by clicking Play, and then you're ready to play the modpack.

+### Curseforge Launcher (Not recommended)
+The CurseForge Launcher has had a long, troubled history in regards to corporate ownership and software stability.
+Furthermore, there are a number of issues that remain unresolved, which we believe make it a poor choice when compared to our other recommended picks.
+- The built-in mod management is known to have major weaknesses, which can waste time and result in confusing error messages.
+- The launcher is extremely slow compared to other available options, and uses significant computer resources.
+Furthermore, it only acts as a shim on top of the official Minecraft launcher, which means that you are technically running two launchers, increasing the resource consumption even further.
+- It contains invasive, unsolicited pop-up advertising that is displayed even when the launcher is closed.

 # 🐛 How to Report Issues
 Please use the issue tracker linked at the top of the page if you are experiencing bugs, crashes, or other issues.
 Be sure to include necessary information like your hardware/software (such as the GPU, CPU, modpack version, and OS) to help us identify and resolve issues.